sensingtheforest/sensingtheforest.github.io/src/posts/2023-11-30-1st-advisory-board-meeting.md

 ---
 title: 1st Advisory Board Meeting
 date: 2023-11-30T10:00:00.000Z
-excerpt: We had our first Advisory Board meeting.
+excerpt: We had our first Advisory Board meeting where we presented the project to the Advisory Board and sought initial feedback.
 author: anna-xambo
 draft:
 seo: